Prince George-Valemount

-Prince George-Valemount is a provincial electoral district in British Columbia, Canada, established by the Electoral Districts Act, 2008 out of most of Prince George-Mount Robson and small parts of Prince George North, Prince George-Omineca and Cariboo North.
+Prince George-Valemount is a provincial electoral district in British Columbia, Canada, established by the Electoral Districts Act, 2008 out of most of Prince George-Mount Robson and small parts of Prince George North, Prince George-Omineca, and Cariboo North.
 It was first contested in the 2009 provincial election.

 Geography

 As of the 2020 provincial election, Prince George-Valemount comprises the southern portion of the Regional District of Fraser-Fort George, located in east-central British Columbia.
-The electoral district contains the communities of Valemount, McBride and the southeastern portion of Prince George.
+The electoral district contains the communities of Valemount, McBride, and the southeastern portion of Prince George.
 The boundary line within the city of Prince George comes from the east following along the Fraser, and then the Nechako River to the John Hart Bridge where it goes south along Highway 97, west along Massey Drive, south along Ospika Boulevard until Ferry Avenue.
-The boundary then cuts west to just south of the University of Northern British Columbia before traveling south down Tyner Boulevard, then follows Highway 16 out of the city to the west.
+The boundary then cuts west to just south of the University of Northern British Columbia before travelling south down Tyner Boulevard, then follows Highway 16 out of the city to the west.

-History

-This riding has elected the following Members of Legislative Assembly:

-Member of Legislative Assembly
+Members of the Legislative Assembly

-Its MLA is Shirley Bond of the British Columbia Liberal Party.
+Its MLA is Rosalyn Bird from the BC Conservative Party since 2024.
+Before then it was Shirley Bond of BC United.
 Bond was initially elected to the district of Prince George-Mount Robson.

+This riding has elected the following members of the Legislative Assembly: